JRdm/benchmark/runner/README.md

 Collection of scripts to create HDP and CDH clusters on EC2 and run benchmarks.

 All of the scripts require some Python dependencies.
-These are in requirements.txt, so you can `pip install -r requirements.txt`
+These are in requirements.txt, so you can `pip install -r requirements.txt`.
+Note that the scripts are setup to use i2.xlarge instances specifically - block device configuration will change across difference instance types.
+If you use the defaults you don't need to worry about this.

 Creating Clusters
 --------